Read the Curl Pattern Before Treating It as Illness

 If gills appear progressively smaller over time, read axolotl gill loss.

-If curled gills coincide with appetite drop, follow axolotl not eating immediately to rule out water-quality stress first.
+If curled gills coincide with appetite drop, follow axolotl not eating to rule out water-quality stress first.

 A Practical Reset for Curled Gills